 “Young women who are busy working often do have trouble taking care of themselves and protecting their immunity, so they come down with all these little colds during the year,” says Joyce Gottesfeld, MD, an OB-gyn at Kaiser Permanente in Denver, Colorado.
 That includes things like eating well, finally going to bed on time, and taking a breather when you need it.
+Here are some foolproof recommendations to keep in mind.

 Cap Your Social Media Time

-This is your gentle reminder to not get sucked into Instagram right before bed, since good sleep (seven to eight hours for adults) is what keeps your immune system running at a strong clip.
+This is your gentle reminder to not get sucked into Instagram right before bed since good sleep (seven to eight hours for adults) is what keeps your immune system running at a strong clip.
 “Sleep is the time when your body restores itself and when all of your repair work takes place,” says Susan Blum, MD, MPH, Founder of Blum Center for Health and author of Healing Arthritis and The Immune System Recovery Plan.

 Blum explains that when you don’t get enough or quality sleep, your body cues up its stress response and releases cortisol.
 “The stress hormone suppresses your immune system,” she says.
 It can also prompt your body to pack on belly fat, too.
 Designate a cut off time before bed where you’ll stop looking at your phone—those posts will be waiting for you in the morning.

-Rethink Happy Hour
+Rethink (Virtual) Happy Hour

 Research in the journal Alcohol discovered that a single night of binge drinking (for women that’s four or more drinks in two hours) reduces the activity of your immune system.
 More than that, though, your healthy habits are likely to tank after you’ve had too many, adds Gottesfeld.
 “You’re less likely to eat a proper meal, get proper sleep, or pay attention to good hand-washing habits,” she adds.
 Plus, you may accidentally reach for someone else’s glass and take a sip.
-Boom: You’ve got a cold.

 Adding to the plea for more sleep: The number-one thing you can do to fortify your body’s defenses is to buffer stress, says integrative medicine physician Jeffrey Gladd, MD.
-“Regular, constant stress puts the body in fight-or-fight mode,” he says, which is a major drag on your immune system.
+“Regular, constant stress puts the body in fight-or-flight mode,” he says, which is a major drag on your immune system.
 In addition to good sleep, he also suggests practicing mindfulness every day and laughing more.
 “Anything you can do to press pause in your day and allow the body to relax will boost your immunity,” he says.

 Carry This in Your Purse